gevaertlab/sequoia-pub/README.md

 - Outputs from Step 2 and Step 3:
 *features* folder, where the features obtained from the WSI using the Resnet and the K-means algorithm later on are stored.
 They are saved in HDF5 files, and inside there are two datasets: **resnet_features** and **cluster_features**.

+Expected run time: depend on the hardware (CPU/GPU) and the number of slides

 ## Pre-training and fine-tunning

 ### Step 4 (Optional): pretrain models on the GTEx data